 Small Group Ministry

-Mission Peak’s Small Groups start again in February.
+Mission Peak’s Small Groups started in February.
 In groups of 6-12, we meet twice a month in people’s home to talk about topics designed to increase spiritual depth or challenge you to think.
 You can join at any time.

 2020 SMALL GROUPS